 Customer Due Diligence vs. Enhanced Due Diligence

-- Reasonable assurance: EDD requirements should provide “reasonable assurance” when calculating a KYC risk rating.
-Responsible investigators should complete all necessary research steps and exercise professional skill and judgment in making decisions
+Reasonable assurance: EDD requirements should provide “reasonable assurance” when calculating a KYC risk rating.
+Responsible investigators should complete all necessary research steps and exercise professional skill and judgement in making decisions

 Effective enhanced due diligence measures are built on a combination of technology and expertise.